-How to Fix Issues with Galaxy S8 Android Auto
+Quick Fix for Samsung Galaxy S8 Android Auto not Working

 If you are reading this tutorial, you must have an issue with your Galaxy S8.
 I have no intention to trigger any buyer remorse or frustration, but the truth is that more and more issues come up from nowhere.
 My advice is to do your best to solve them and still enjoy what this handset has to offer because there are plenty of surprises to discover.